fyne-io/developer.fyne.io/api/v1.3/layout/index.md

 ```go
 func NewFixedGridLayout(size fyne.Size) fyne.Layout
 ```
-NewFixedGridLayout returns a new FixedGridLayout instance Deprecated: use the replacement NewGridWrapLayout.
-This method will be removed in 2.0.
+NewFixedGridLayout returns a new FixedGridLayout instance

+<div class="deprecated"> Deprecated: use the replacement NewGridWrapLayout.
+This method will be removed in 2.0.</div>

 #### func  NewFormLayout